Add WordPress SSL and Move from HTTP to HTTPS

 Definition of the Terms HTTP, SSL, and HTTPS

-HTTP stands for Hypertext Transfer Protocol; it is a protocol for transferring data.
+HTTP stands for Hypertext Transfer Protocol, a protocol for transferring data.
 It is mainly used to load websites from the World Wide Web, such as your WordPress website, into a visitor’s web browser.

 SSL stands for Secure Sockets Layer; it’s an encryption protocol for securing data transmission on the Internet.
 A unique SSL certificate can identify each website.

-HTTPS stands for Hypertext Transfer Protocol Secure and is a combination of the two previous protocols.
+HTTPS stands for Hypertext Transfer Protocol Secure and combines the two previous protocols.
 Using the SSL certificate, a protected identification and authentication of the two communication partners, A. your WordPress website and B. the visitor’s browser, takes place in the HTTPS protocol.
 The protocol then exchanges a session key.
 HTTPS then uses the key to encrypt the user data.
-In this way, your WordPress site and the visitor’s browser can securely transfer data.
+This way, your WordPress site and the visitor’s browser can securely transfer data.

-There are two simple reasons why you should invest your time in activating and using an SSL certificate.
+You should invest your time in activating and using an SSL certificate for two simple reasons.

-1. To protect the data of your visitors from theft, for which you can be held responsible depending on the local legal situation.
+1. Protect your visitors’ data from theft, for which you can be held responsible depending on the local legal situation.

-2. And Search Engine Optimization that is known as SEO.
-Since Google wants to provide the most severe and suitable search results possible, it ranks websites without an SSL certificate significantly lower.
+2. Search Engine Optimization, also known as SEO, is the process of providing the most severe and suitable search results possible.
+Since Google wants to provide the most relevant and suitable search results, it ranks websites without an SSL certificate significantly lower.

 Okay, enough theoretical background knowledge, let’s start with the implementation.